 Before you find free camping spots.

-If you're in a big RV, then you'll want to make sure that the roads to and from the campground are safe for traveling with such a heavy load.
+Space and maneuverability: If you’re in a big RV, then you’ll want to make sure that the roads to and from the campground are safe for traveling with such a heavy load.
 When we had our smaller RV, we were able to find free campsites without worrying about the roads as much.
-However, some roads are absolutely horrible and/or extremely muddy, which means you may bottom out (we've seen RVs that have been stuck on the road!).
+However, some roads are absolutely horrible and/or extremely muddy, which means you may bottom out (we’ve seen RVs that have been stuck on the road!).

-- Public land camping – this includes BLM areas, national forests, and more.
+- Public land camping – this includes BLM areas, national forests, Forest Service (USFS), and more.
 Most of these allow you to recreationally camp for free.
 This is usually the best type of free camping and is usually open to both tent and RV campers.
 If you are looking for free campgrounds for a tent or if you are traveling by bike, then free campgrounds on public land are probably what you are wanting.
 They often lead to better views and a more fun experience.

 - Parking lot camping – This is usually for those looking for a quick overnight stop in an RV.
-This includes parking at a Walmart, truck stop, rest areas, etc. You always want to make sure that you have permission when parking in the parking lot of a store.
+This includes parking at a Walmart, truck stop, casinos, rest areas, etc. You always want to make sure that you have permission when parking in the parking lot of a store.
 I often just call the store and ask to speak to the store manager.
 Also, we always make sure to go in and buy something as a thank you.

-- Free camping at wineries – Yes, you may be able to stay at wineries for free if you are traveling by RV!
+- Free camping at wineries – Yes, you may be able to overnight park at wineries for free if you are traveling by RV!
 Harvest Hosts is a membership camping program that costs $44 for one year, and it allows you to camp for one night at various wineries around the United States.
 And, you do need to be self-contained (an RV with a bathroom).
-You can read about Harvest Hosts on Gone With The Wynns' website (they are my favorite bloggers!).
+You can read about Harvest Hosts on Gone With The Wynns’ website (they are my favorite bloggers!).